-A dental bone graft procedure is performed to rebuild and reconstruct the bone structure loss or deterioration caused by periodontal disease, trauma, ill fitting dentures and surgical extractions.
-Patients that have loss their natural teeth may be good candidates for implant placement, but some other may not have sufficient bone volume and may require a bone graft.
-They are several bone grafting techniques are that will rebuild the bone to a more ideal and functional contour.
+A dental bone graft procedure is performed to rebuild and reconstruct the bone structure loss or deterioration caused by periodontal disease, trauma, ill-fitting dentures and surgical extractions.
+Patients that have lost their natural teeth may be good candidates for implant placement, but some other may not have sufficient bone volume and may require a bone graft.
+They’re several bone grafting techniques are that will rebuild the bone to a more ideal and functional contour.

 There are different bone grafting materials:

 - Allograft – the bone used is from human bone donors in the same way that organs are taken from donors in the event of their death.
-Bone which is harvested in this way will be put through various tests and sterilization techniques to ensure that it is safe to be used as a graft.
-After the donor bone is placed in the jaw bone it will eventually be converted into natural bone and the jaw bone will be rebuilt.
+The bone which is harvested in this way will be put through various tests and sterilization techniques to ensure that it is safe to be used as a graft.
+After the donor’s bone is placed in the jaw bone it will eventually be converted into natural bone and the jaw bone will be rebuilt.

 There are different bone grafting options:

-- Site preservation – the bone is placed on the socket (space left after dental extraction) to prevent collapse of bone and over growth of soft tissues into the space.
+- Site preservation – the bone is placed on the socket (space left after dental extraction) to prevent the collapse of bone and overgrowth of soft tissues into space.